 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-You may be paid a higher rate for working on night shifts at around £9.00 an hour or more.
+You may be paid a higher rate for working on early or night shifts at around £9.50 to £10.50 an hour.
 You may also get a staff discount on goods.

 Workforce Employment Status

 You might progress to become a supervisor.